zimmski/tavor/doc/format.md

 ## <a name="grouping"></a>Grouping

-Tokens can be grouped using parenthesis.
-A group starts with `(` and ends with `)` and is a token on its own.
+Tokens can be grouped using parenthesis beginning with the opening parenthesis `(` and ending with the closing parenthesis `)`.
+A group is a token on its own.
 This means that it can be mixed with other tokens.
 Additionally, a group starts a new scope between its parenthesis and can therefore hold a sequence of tokens.
-The tokens between the parenthesis is called the `group body`.
+The tokens between the parenthesis are called the `group body`.

 The following example declares that the token `START` either holds the string "old news" or "new news".